Apollo, JC Flowers expected to bid for Hartford's Japan unit -sources

 A growing number of insurers have been selling their life and annuity businesses because low interest rates make it more difficult to run these businesses profitably.

-In April, AXA SA AXA.PA sold its U.S. life insurance unit to Protective Life Corp PL.N for $1.
+In April, AXA SA sold its U.S. life insurance unit to Protective Life Corp for $1.06 billion .